ANSR-laboratory/ANSR-laboratory.github.io/content/publication/ironside-association-2024/index.md

 ---
-title: Association of Lower Rostral Anterior Cingulate GABA+ and Dysregulated Cortisol Stress Response With Altered Functional Connectivity in Young Adults With Lifetime Depression: A Multimodal Imaging Investigation of Trait and State Effects
+title: "Association of Lower Rostral Anterior Cingulate GABA+ and Dysregulated Cortisol Stress Response With Altered Functional Connectivity in Young Adults With Lifetime Depression: A Multimodal Imaging Investigation of Trait and State Effects"
 authors:
 - Maria Ironside
 - Jessica Duda